chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 {{< warning >}}
 - Customers using only **Standalone Chef Infra Server** or **Chef Backend** are advised to follow this migration guidance.
 Customers using **Chef Manage** or **Private Chef Supermarket** with Chef Backend should not migrate with this.
-- Also for the customers using standalone Chef Infra Server, cookbooks should be in the database but not in either the file system or S3.
+- Also, for the customers using a standalone Chef Infra Server, cookbooks should be in the database but not in either the file system or S3.
 - Automate HA do not support the super market authentication with chef-server users credentials.
 - Post Migration Customer can not login with chef-server users to Supermarket.
 {{< /warning >}}